garciart/Basics/SOURCECONTROL.md

 <p align="center"><img src="README/image01.png" style="width: 640px;" alt="" /></p>

-If this is a new project, create a repository on GitHub first by selecting Repositories->New.
+If this is a new project, create a repository on GitHub first by selecting **Repositories**->**New**.
 Do not check the "Initialize this repository with a README" or add a .gitignore or license; we'll do that locally to avoid a pull request:

 <p align="center"><img src="README/image00.png" style="width: 640px;" alt="" /></p>